blazium-engine/blazium-docs/tutorials/audio/audio_effects.rst

 Distortion
 ~~~~~~~~~~

 Makes the sound distorted.
-Godot offers several types of distortion:
+Blazium offers several types of distortion:

 - *Overdrive* sounds like a guitar distortion pedal or megaphone.
 Sounds distorted with this sound like they're coming through
   a low-quality speaker or device.